chr5tphr/cinpy/flow.md

 3. python c-extensions
     1. minimal extension
     2. Python in C
-    3. Example: nvml
+    3. How to compile?
-    4. Example: using numpy ?
+    4. Example: nvml

 4. Remarks
     - What is Cython?